Update

 MTC launched MTC SHIFT to encourage alternative modes of travel among Bay Area commuters.
 This grant program gives large employers funding and tools to reduce and track drive-alone rates.

-MTC SHIFT aims to attract employers with 2,000 or more workers to test strategies for encouraging carpools and other commute modes that reduce solo vehicle trips on Bay Area toll bridges and other key freeway corridors.
+MTC SHIFT aimed to attract employers with 2,000 or more workers to test strategies for encouraging carpools and other commute modes that reduce solo vehicle trips on Bay Area toll bridges and other key freeway corridors.

 Grant Support + Tools